 Overall Sun Basket Meal Kit Review

 I felt like the overall quality of Sun Basket was high and I liked that these recipes were something I’d consider making again.
 We might not have nailed the flavors of the dishes we made, but I liked that these were recipes I might try to reinvent on my own.
 It got some creative juices flowing and I enjoyed making a few things that were out of my ordinary cooking routine.
 I felt like the price of the meals was a little high, but I also understand that sustainable, organic ingredients cost a little bit more.
 If you’re looking for high-quality ingredients and healthier recipes, give Sun Basket a try!
-If you’re looking for more traditional recipes with easier prep, I’d consider HelloFresh, instead.

 If you do want to try Sunbasket, feel free to use my affiliate link to get $50 off your first order!